jordanmoore753/DS-Plus/README.md

 An **AVL Tree** is a self-balancing *Binary Search Tree*.
 When new nodes are inserted into the tree, or when nodes are removed from the tree, the tree automatically rebalances itself to ensure **O(log2n)** times for common operations.

-The **AVL Tree** in *Plus* is the strongest (as far as I know) implementation of an AVL Tree in *JavaScript* up to this point in time.
+The **AVL Tree** in *Plus* is the strongest implementation of an AVL Tree in *JavaScript* up to this point in time.
 It includes all of the standard methods one expects from an AVL Tree, in addition to methods and data stores that I have included as improvements on the idea of an AVL Tree at its core.

 Essentially, *Plus* enforces uniqueness and a singular data type for each `BST` object.
 This necessitates that the data included in the tree is consistent, reliable, and meaningful.
 Additionally, one can provide their own `compareFunction`, which dictates how nodes are compared against one another, and thereby, delegated into the tree's structure.